 Comment

-A review by Francesca Pierini was published in the Journal of Popular Romance Studies.
+A review by Francesca Pierini was published in the Journal of Popular Romance Studies and one by Paloma Fresno Calleja was published in Miscelánea: A Journal of English and American Studies.

 Este libro tiene un formato bilingüe.
 The essays in this book appear in both Spanish and English-language versions.
 Here's the English version of the abstract: